 'Cops' won the Cannes Grand Prix for print, and was the most-awarded print ad worldwide in 2004.
 I've read somewhere that it is the most-awarded print ad of all time.

 'King Kong' won a Cannes Gold and a D&AD Pencil; it was the 3rd most-awarded print ad worldwide in 2005.

-Click here for the digital execution, which won Cannes Gold and a D&AD Pencil.
+Click here for the digital execution, which won a Cannes Gold Lion and a D&AD Pencil.

-Wonderfully innovative idea from the whole team at Naked for Melbourne's Art Series Hotels.
+Wonderfully innovative idea from my time at Naked for Art Series Hotels.
 If no one is checking into your room, you don't have to check out.
 Won a Silver at Cannes, and Gold at the Spikes.

 Particuarly proud of this because I not only had the idea but sold it in and produced it too.
 The bus won a Bronze at Cannes.